MadCavarly/Plant-Watering-System/README.md

 ### Soil Moisture Sensor:
 <img src= "https://github.com/MadCavarly/Smart-Plant-Watering-System/assets/147071482/6b9351d7-f9d5-4eb1-8d23-2d2ba74eba97" width="450" height="350">
-Utilized to measure the moisture content in the soil.
+-Utilized to measure the moisture content in the soil.

 ### Temperature and Humidity Sensor:
 Monitors the temperature of the soil and the humidity levels in the surrounding air.